French Algeria: Land and colonisers

 To further his plans for the royaume arabe, Napoleon III issued two decrees affecting tribal structure, land tenure, and the legal status of Muslims in French Algeria.
 The first, promulgated in 1863, was intended to renounce the state's claims to tribal lands and eventually provide private plots to individuals in the tribes, thus dismantling "feudal" structures and protecting the lands from the colons.
 Tribal areas were to be identified, delimited into douars (administrative units), and given over to councils.
 Arable land was to be divided among members of the douar over a period of one to three generations, after which it could be bought and sold by the individual owners.
 Unfortunately for the tribes, however, the plans of Napoleon III quickly unraveled.
 French officials sympathetic to the colons took much of the tribal land they surveyed into the public domain.
 In addition, some tribal leaders immediately sold communal lands for quick gains.
 The process of converting arable land to individual ownership was accelerated to only a few years when laws were enacted in the 1870s stipulating that no sale of land by an individual Muslim could be invalidated by the claim that it was collectively owned.
 The cudah and other tribal officials, appointed by the French on the basis of their loyalty to France rather than the allegiance owed them by the tribe, lost their credibility as they were drawn into the European orbit, becoming known derisively as béni-oui-oui.

-Napoleon III visualized three distinct Algerias: a French colony, an Arab country, and a military camp, each with a distinct form of local government.
+Napoleon III envisaged three distinct Algerias: a French colony, an Arab country, and a military camp, each with a distinct form of local government.
 The second decree, issued in 1865, was designed to recognize the differences in cultural background of the French and the Muslims.
 As French nationals, Muslims could serve on equal terms in the French armed forces and civil service and could migrate to France proper.
 They were also granted the protection of French law while retaining the right to adhere to Islamic law in litigation concerning their personal status.
 But if Muslims wished to become full citizens, they had to accept the full jurisdiction of the French legal code, including laws affecting marriage and inheritance, and reject the authority of the religious courts.
 In effect, this meant that a Muslim had to renounce some of the mores of his religion in order to become a French citizen.
 This condition was bitterly resented by Muslims, for whom the only road to political equality was perceived to be apostasy.
 Over the next century, fewer than 3,000 Muslims chose to cross the barrier and become French citizens.
 A similar status applied to the Jewish natives.